Letter: Top deputies accuse Texas attorney general of crimes

 Paxton, a Republican who is in his second term, has raised his national profile as a conservative crusader under President Donald Trump, including leading a lawsuit against the Affordable Care Act that goes before the Supreme Court this fall and leading Lawyers for Trump, a group supporting the president’s reelection.

-The FBI, the U.S. Attorneys Office for the Western District of Texas and a spokesman for Gov. Greg Abbott did not immediately respond to requests for comment Sunday.
+Michelle Lee, a spokeswoman for the FBI’s San Antonio office, said it’s agency policy not to comment on whether it has received allegations of crimes or is investigating.
+The U.S. Attorney’s Office for the Western District of Texas did not immediately respond to requests for comment Sunday.

+Bill Miller, a veteran Texas political consultant who’s worked for Republicans and Democrats, said he couldn’t think of any precedent for a current elected leader’s staff accusing them of crimes.